 In order for a course to count for the minor, you must earn a grade of B- or better.
 You may register for the minor at any point during your undergraduate career at Pratt, and courses you’ve already taken can be counted towards it.
 Since declared minors are guaranteed registration in the relevant courses, it is to your advantage to declare the minor early on.
 If you register for the minor and decide later to opt out, there is no penalty.
 Please see Liberal Arts Advisor to declare the minor.

 Completing the minor means submitting a Qualifying Paper/Project—generally a paper or project you’ve done for one of the classes that count towards the minor, which you feel represents your best work.
 The faculty member serving as Minor Coordinator will advise on any recommended revisions if necessary.
 You may submit a qualifying paper/project at any time, before or after you’ve completed the coursework for the minor.

-For a list of courses that count toward the minor, please see below.
+For a list of courses that count toward the minor, please see the minor's academic requirements.
 If you believe that another course not listed here should count, please see the Liberal Arts Advisor.
 Relevant Independent Study courses (of one, two, or three credits) can count toward the minor with approval.
 For example, a one-credit Independent Study course may be a good option if the student is only one credit short of completing the required 15 credits.